-- 6.35 New points of access should be designed and located to minimise the impact on existing trees and hedgerows. - Road and Henley Road.
+- New points of access should be designed and located to minimise the impact on existing trees and hedgerows. - Road and Henley Road.
 Primary access points should be connected by the internal Primary Streets and the proposed new railway bridge in order to enhance the strategic road network within north Ipswich.
-The new railway bridge will be designed with a facility to prevent access by private cars at certain times should the need arise in the interests of good traffic management. - south of the railway may potentially be provided for emergency vehicles or public transport, subject to satisfactory design.
+The new railway bridge could be designed with a facility to prevent access by private cars at certain times should the need arise in the interests of good traffic management, this will be further investigated through future transport assessments and secured where appropriate. - signary Limited local access from Tuddenham Road and Henley Road south of the railway may potentially be provided for emergency vehicles or public transport, subject to satisfactory design.